Aafiya Med (Pty) Ltd is a Cape Town-based health-technology company developing AI-powered platforms for patients, physicians, and the community.

 South Africa's free platform helping families of neurodivergent children find therapy, navigate SASSA grants, understand school rights, and connect with community — in all 11 official languages, with WhatsApp access requiring no data.

-From symptom entry to lab result — and from diagnosis to family support — every touchpoint in the care continuum is connected, enabling closed-loop diagnostics and physician-supervised AI care at scale.
+From symptom entry to lab result — and from diagnosis to managed care administration — every touchpoint in the care continuum is connected, enabling closed-loop diagnostics and physician-supervised AI care at scale.

 We're building in public.
 Here's what we've shipped, what we're validating, and what's coming next on the path to NHI integration.